-A common decision real estate investors have to make, is whether to purchase a property and keep it 'as is', or modify its characteristics.
+A common decision real estate investors have to make is whether to purchase a property and keep it 'as is', or modify its characteristics.
 The value of the possibility to reconfigure a real asset - the so-called real option value - is determined by its ability to generate more revenue in the new configuration (intrinsic value) and by the flexibility for the investors to choose when to exercise the option (time value).
 Despite the pervasiveness of real options in many fields of finance, empirical studies investigating real options remain scarce, and primarily focus on the timing of exercise decisions by asset owners.
 Virtually nothing is known about how the intrinsic value of real options might affect initial investment decisions.
-More precisely, which information signals might lead investors to purchase an asset to immediately reconfigure its characteristics?
-How do these information signals affect the investors' willingness to pay via the real option value attached to the asset?
-To address these questions, we empirically investigate how institutional investors adapt their buy-to-redevelop strategies according to peer investors' tangible localized information signals.
+More precisely, which market signals might lead investors to purchase an asset to reconfigure its characteristics immediately?
+How do these market signals affect the investors' willingness to pay via the real option value attached to the asset?
+To address these questions, we empirically investigate how institutional investors adapt their buy-to-redevelop strategies according to tangible localized market signals.

-Characterizing and pricing information signals that influence investment decisions via real options is challenging for several reasons.
+Characterizing and pricing market signals that influence investment decisions via real options is challenging for several reasons.
 First, data on the investment purpose is usually unavailable.
-Second, as pointed out in the literature (Garmaise and Moskowitz (2004), Kurlat and Stroebel (2015), and Agarwal et al. (2018)), real estate markets have heterogeneous assets and potentially differentially informed agents.
-In such a context, relevant information signals might go unnoticed by less experienced investors or be pertinent only for specific sub-asset classes.
+Second, as pointed out in the literature (Garmaise and Moskowitz (2004), Kurlat and Stroebel (2015), Agarwal et al. (2018), and Francke and Van de Minne (2021)), real estate markets have heterogeneous assets, infrequent sales, and potentially differentially informed agents.
+This makes it hard to discern market trends only via price signals.
+Moreover, market trends in commercial real estate encompass the subtle shifts and hidden dynamics that are often unobserved.
+These trends can significantly impact the commercial real estate market.
+Identifying unobserved market trends in commercial real estate involves examining factors beyond traditional market indicators.
+In such a context, relevant market signals might go unnoticed by less experienced investors or be pertinent only for specific sub-asset classes.
 Third, because redevelopment entails larger risks than keeping the real asset unchanged, there is a potential reverse causality between the likelihood of purchasing an asset to immediately exercise the real option and the investor's willingness to pay.
 Finally, to isolate the impact of the investors' intent to redevelop on their willingness to pay, we need to account for the micro determinants of the asset's ability to generate revenue in its current configuration.